 Padding and Protection

 The Gore C5 bib shorts occupy an interesting spot with their super lean Advanced Road insert.
 As one would expect, it's engineered for roadies down in a forward position.
-That's one of the reasons why it's so well suited to crits and short, hard rides and why it earns our Top Pick for Short Course Award.
+That's one of the reasons why it's so well suited to crits and short, hard rides.
 The padding is targeted to the front where you're grinding into the saddle down in the drops trying to crank out the watts.
 That relief is aided by the WINDSTOPPER Cup.
 In addition to protecting from the cold and damp, its concave shape and other internal features reduce pressure and undercarriage compression.

 The chamois footprint is also pretty small, meaning there's less padding to get in the way of pedaling and jumping around in the saddle.
 It made a good deal of difference out on the Tuesday Crit rides, but it's worth noting that once we switched over to do our slow miles after the ride (last 10-15 miles after 90 minutes at pace), we noticed that these had lean padding.
 The tradeoff is worth it, but maybe restructure your rides to do the slow miles another day instead of post-workout.